conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 ### Guidelines
 A typical deployment of Gateway is hard to describe as every environment will be unique in it's design and considerations.
 As such, the below is an example including some variables we recommend you modify in any setup you do, but is by no means a guarantee of sufficient requirements in your setup.
-We will support you in onboarding of Conduktor Gateway to help you get setup in the first place and for any ongoing issues or questions please contact support.
+We will support you in onboarding of Conduktor Gateway to help you get setup in the first place and for any ongoing issues or questions please contact support at `support@conduktor.io`.

 __Example Values__